Upload Insecure Files

 ")

-Filename vulnerabilities
+Filename Vulnerabilities

 Sometimes the vulnerability is not the upload but how the file is handled after.
 You might want to upload files with payloads in the filename.